Delaware Earned Income Tax Credit #

 Delaware Food Supplement Program #

-Food Supplement Program enables low-income families in Delaware to buy a variety of food that is the basis for better nutrition.
-Benefits are issued electronically to the family’s Delaware Food First card each month.
+Delaware's Food Supplement Program enables low-income families in Delaware to buy a variety of food that is the basis for better nutrition.

-The amount of benefits your household can get is based on the income, expenses and number of people in your household — about $355 for a family of three.
+The amount of benefits your household can get is based on the income, expenses and number of people in your household — up to $740 for a family of three with no income and little resources.

 How do I apply for food stamps in Delaware?

-Applications can be made via Delaware ASSIST — an online application for Delaware residents to screen and apply for the State’s public assistance programs.
+Applications can be made through Delaware ASSIST — an online application for Delaware residents to screen and apply for the State’s public assistance programs.

 Delaware Medicaid #

-Medicaid provides medical assistance to eligible low-income Delaware’s families — children, parents, pregnant women, whose income is insufficient to meet the cost of necessary medical services.
+Delaware Medicaid provides medical assistance to eligible low-income Delaware’s families, including children, parents, pregnant women with limited income and resources.

 Where do I apply for Medicaid in Delaware?

-Delaware will be operating a State-Based Marketplace, known as Choose Health Delaware — through which you can apply for Medicaid, DHCP or other health insurance.
+Delaware is operating a State-Based Marketplace, known as Choose Health Delaware — through which you can apply for Medicaid, DHCP or other health insurance.

 Delaware Healthy Children Program #